-After a few conversations like this, I learned that working in RPO comes with the need to explain to people just what it is – and what it is NOT.
-But to do that, I obviously needed to become knowledgeable about it myself.
-That meant finding the right sources that would allow me to gather information about the industry and how it differs from everything else out there.
+Working with an RPO business comes with the need to explain to people just what it is – and what it is not.
+But to do that, I wanted to become knowledgeable about it myself.
+That meant finding the right sources that would allow me to gather information about the talent acquisition industry and how it differs from everything else out there.

-The main point to get across about RPO is the depth and immersion involved.
+The main point to get across about RPO is the depth and immersion involved within specific industries.
 This goes way beyond filling positions with little to no concern for turnover rate.
-A true RPO company is not merely a vendor but a strategic partner, helping companies find the best permanent hire candidates who will ensure their business reaches its full potential.
-A true RPO company knows that good hires are not just a matter of checking off the right boxes on a resume.
-A true RPO company not only helps fill roles but completes – or even transforms – a culture.
+A true RPO business is not merely a vendor but a strategic partner, helping companies find the best permanent hire candidates who will ensure their business reaches its full potential.

-The term “outsourcing,” which I quickly came to know as “the ‘o’ word,” carries with it negative connotations of soulless corporate types mercilessly putting good people out of work just to increase the bottom line.
-The irony is that in the case of RPO, while we have “outsourcing” in the description, people are actually the main focus.
-Far from putting people out of work, we are in the business of giving people jobs – in most cases, careers.
+The term “outsourcing,” which I quickly came to know as “the ‘o’ word,” carries negative connotations of soulless corporate types mercilessly putting good people out of work just to increase the bottom line.
+The irony is that in the case of RPO, while we have “outsourcing” in the description, people are the focus.
+We are in the business of giving people jobs and in most cases, careers.

-Some of the most rewarding moments from my first week at Cielo came from shadowing our recruiters and Impression Center agents who are on the phone with jobseekers every day as they go through the interview process.
-It could be a gentleman who is maybe not adept at navigating a company’s online application system but would still make a fine truck mechanic.
-Or it is that single mom picking up the phone and finally hearing that she got the job.
+Some of the most rewarding moments from my first week at Cielo came from shadowing our recruiters and Impression Center agents who are on the phone with job seekers every day as they go through the interview process.
+It could be a gentleman who is not adept at navigating a company’s online application system but would still make a fine truck mechanic.
+Or it could be that single mom picking up the phone and finally hearing that she got the job.

 These are folks who might have fallen through the cracks in a traditional post-and-pray recruitment scenario.
 But with RPO, we make sure the right jobs go to the right people.